otterworks/movesense_flutter/README.md

 A flutter plugin to communicate with the Whiteboard on a Suunto Movesense.

+This plugin wraps the [movesense-mobile-lib][1] from Suunto, but is *not* developed or supported by Suunto.
+Please direct plugin/flutter bug reports and support inquiries to [the issues page for the plugin git repo][issues].

 ## supported platforms

 Right now the platform-specific side of the plugin is only implemented for